rtavares14/ComplexDataStructures/doc/Documentation.md

 - **Implementation**: In the `showStationInfoByName` method, the user inputs a station code, and the method retrieves the corresponding [Station](../src/nl/saxion/cds/model/Station.java) object from `stationMap`.
 - **Time Complexity**: **O(1)** on average, due to the efficient lookup of the hash map.

+- I chose to use a hashmap because it is the most efficient way to search for a station by its code.
+Since the station code is unique, the hashmap provides a fast way to retrieve the station object.
+- I also could have used a binary search tree, but it would have been less efficient for this specific task.
+The hashmap is the best choice for this scenario.

 # Station search based on the beginning of the name
 This option lets users search for stations by the beginning of their names.
 I implemented a linear search using [My ArrayList](../src/nl/saxion/cds/data_structures/list/MyArrayList.java).

 - **Implementation**: The `showStationInfoByPartialName` method prompts for a name prefix and iterates through the `stationsList` to find matches, which are collected in `matchingStations`.
 - **Time Complexity**: **O(N)**, where **N** is the number of stations, as it checks each station one by one.

+- I chose a linear search because the list is unsorted, and a linear search is the simplest way to find matches.
+It’s not the most efficient, but it works well for this task.
+- I could have used a binary search if the list was sorted, but since it’s not, a linear search is the best choice.

+- I shose
+- I could have also used a hashmap, but it would have required a more complex implementation.
+The linear search is straightforward and effective for this scenario.

 ## Implementation shortest route

 ## Implementation minimum cost spanning tree